FluegelsApps/iot-utilities/docs/main/dashboard.md

 ### c) WiFi data statistics panel
 This panel displays the current count of WiFi data records in the internal database.
 Tap the panel to open the WiFi-Data page.
 More information on this page can be found in the "WiFi-Data" section of the documentation.

-## Menu features
+## Menu items

 ### Keep screen on

-If this checkbox is enabled, the screen of the device won't turn off automatically.
+If this checkbox is enabled, the screen of the device will not turn off automatically.

 ### Documentation